 A short history of brushless cordless drills

-A century ago Black + Decker invented first portable electric drill that one man could use.
+A century ago Black + Decker invented the first portable electric drill that one man could use.
 The first portable drill was composed in 1916.
 Electric drills were used before, but they were huge and stationary and mostly used in factories.

 The discovery of an electric portable drill was a real breakthrough.
 Over the years, all manufacturers, besides Black + Decker, such as Bosch, Milwaukee and others worked on the improvement of these drills.
-They were getting more powerful but smaller, handier an easier to use.
+They were getting more powerful but smaller, handier and easier to use.